 What Is Autism?

-Autism is a complex neurological condition that affects how someone thinks, processes, and relates to the world.
+Autism is a neurotype in which the ways that someone thinks, processes, and relates to the world are different from neurotypical people.
 Behavioral symptoms often emerge when a child is around 1-2 years old.
-However, most children are not diagnosed until after age 3.2 Common autistic symptoms include language delays, avoidance of make-believe play, lack of social interactions, repetitive stimming behaviors, and difficulties with transitions.
-However, it’s important to note that symptoms exist on a wide spectrum.
+However, most children are not diagnosed until after age 3.2 Common autistic characteristics include language delays, avoidance of make-believe play, lack of social interactions, repetitive stimming behaviors, and difficulties with transitions.
+However, it’s important to note that symptoms and characteristics exist on a wide spectrum.

 Research shows that about 1 in 44 children has autism.
 It’s diagnosed four times more frequently in boys than girls.3 While once perceived as a disability, there is an ongoing conversation about destigmatizing autistic behaviors and acknowledging neurodiversity.
 From this framework, an autistic person simply operates differently from a neurotypical person.